Skip to content

 Parameterizations

-Each model can be parameterized in three ways (how the NB parameters are represented internally).
+Each NB-family model can be parameterized in three ways (how the NB parameters are represented internally).
 SCRIBE names them canonical, mean probs, and mean odds; the parameterization= string uses the codes below (aliases in parentheses).

 Name parameterization= Samples Derives Best For